 We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life.

-Teamwork, dealing with adversity, friendships, sportsmanship are all valuable traits in life and not just in sport.
+Teamwork, creativity, self reliance, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.

 Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and as a coach to all age levels from 7 year olds to adults.